 - Chili flakes - Spicy things up a bit with some chili flakes.

 - Change up the flavor.
 Add black pepper, garlic powder, or onion powder.
-Add some green onions or cheddar cheese on top after they come out of the oven!
+Add some green onions or cheddar cheese on top!

 - Lemon - Squeeze some lemon over these butter-roasted potatoes after they have cooked in the oven.
 Serve immediately so they don't get soggy.

-- Change the fat - You can make these roasted potatoes with olive, avocado, ghee, or coconut oil.
+- Change the fat - Make these roasted potatoes with olive, avocado, ghee, or coconut oil.
 Butter has a lower smoke point than frying oils, but I've not had any problems baking these.
 Sometimes, I mix the fats for very flavorful roasted potatoes.
 For example, I sometimes mix olive oil and butter or coconut oil and avocado oil.

 FAQs